koendv/shenzhen_style/README.md

 ![](doc/assembly-drawing.png)

 A 10cc glue dispenser.
 Designed to have a low number of pieces.
 Simple to solder, and easy to assemble.
 Plungers for [10cc Chinese generic](https://www.google.com/search?q=10cc+Glue+Adhesive+Dispenser+Industrial+Syringe+Tube+Set+for+Industrial+Dispensing) , and 10cc Nordson.
-Adapter for CNC 3018.
+Adapter for mounting the glue dispenser on a CNC 3018 router.

 Cutout view of the assembled dispenser: [3D assembly view](stl/assembly.stl)